-Let’s look at the possible meanings of the two sentence examples below.
+Let’s look at the possible meanings of these two sentence examples below.

 I like to write.

 I like writing.

 Is there a difference in meaning between these two simple sentences?

 Almost all preference verbs or preference adjectives and clauses take the gerund.

 This is because the gerund is a verbal noun, which can always replace a noun.

 Verbs such as adore, detest, dislike, enjoy, don’t mind and loathe, or words like keen on, can’t stand, crazy about or fond of, always use the gerund in a similar manner to a noun.

 I enjoy writing.